 How to Create a Microsoft 365 Shared Mailbox

-A Microsoft 365 shared mailbox is a mailbox shared among a group of users from the same department—like admin, support, or legal—that helps users send mails to and receive mails from outsiders.
+A Microsoft 365 shared mailbox is a mailbox shared among a group of users from the same department—like admin, support, or legal—that helps users send emails to and receive emails from outsiders.
 Unlike the Microsoft 365 user mailbox, a shared mailbox doesn't require a username and password to sign in, and administrators grant access on a user permission basis.

 This article shows you how to create a Microsoft 365 mailbox via the following methods: